MassimoFoti/jasmineFixtures/README.md

 - `jasmineFixture.loadCSS(path)`
   - Load the content of the given fixture inside the <head>.
 Already existing content, if any, is removed

+## Mocking with jasmine-ajax

+[jasmine-ajax](https://github.com/jasmine/jasmine-ajax) library doesn't let user to manually start/stop XMLHttpRequest mocking, but instead it overrides XMLHttpRequest automatically when loaded.
+This breaks jasmine-fixtures as fixture loading mechanism uses jQuery.ajax, that stops working the very moment jasmine-ajax is loaded.
+A workaround for this may be to invoke `jasmineFixture.preload` function (specifying all required fixtures) before jasmine-ajax is loaded.
+This way subsequent calls to load or read methods will retrieve fixtures content from cache, without need to use jQuery.ajax and thus will work correctly even after jasmine-ajax is loaded.